Past Intern Bios

 Naftali BurakovskyNaftali Burakovsky grew up in Los Alamos and graduated from Los Alamos High School in 2013.
 His success in competitive high school Policy Debate sparked an interest in politics and policy research.
 He graduated from the University of California, San Diego with a joint degree in Economics and Mathematics.
 Naftali has a passion for dance and film, and he served as the captain and financial officer for the UC San Diego Dancesport Team, wrote film reviews for the UCSD Guardian newspaper, and was the founder of the Triton Foreign Film Society.
 During the summer of 2015, Naftali was a New Mexico Governor’s Fellow, interning in the Department of Finance and Administration.
 He plans to pursue a joint law and finance degree and work in the field of economic policy or finance.

 Jacob CandelariaJacob Candelaria, a native of Albuquerque, interned at Think New Mexico the summer before his senior year at Princeton University, where he earned a degree from the Woodrow Wilson School of Public and International Affairs.
 Jacob served as an elected student representative on the Princeton University Governing Council and as an undergraduate fellow with the Princeton Institute for International & Regional Studies and the Princeton Research Institute for the Tri-State Region.
 Since graduating, he has served as a Program Evaluator for New Mexico’s Legislative Finance Committee, a Leadership Analyst for former House Speaker Ben Lujan, and President and CEO of Equality New Mexico.
-In 2012, Jacob was elected to the state Senate, where he currently serves on the Senate Finance Committee.
+In 2012, Jacob was elected to the state Senate, where he served until 2022, including as a member of the Senate Finance Committee.

 Alyssa-Noelle CapuanoAlyssa-Noelle Capuano